Brent Cross

-Brent Cross is originally the name of a crossroads that today forms a major interchange for traffic in the London Borough of Barnet, England.
-Located a mile from the centres of Hendon and Golders Green, the area also contains the Brent Cross Shopping Centre, a major retail facility which opened in 1976, as well as Brent South Shopping Park opposite of it.
+Brent Cross is a major traffic interchange and area in the London Borough of Barnet, England.
+Originally the name of a crossroads, it is located a mile from the centres of Hendon and Golders Green.
+Notably, the Brent Cross Shopping Centre, a major retail facility, was opened in 1976, south of the interchange.
 The "Brent Cross Flyover" A41 runs to the east of the shopping centre over the A406 North Circular Road, while the M1 motorway and A5 Edgware Road are to the west at Staples Corner interchange.
 In addition, the Northern line (Edgware branch) and Thameslink rail routes run on viaducts.

 The River Brent passes through the area, flowing from east to west in a man-made channel.
 The Shopping Centre falls within the NW4 postcode district; the Brent South Retail Park falls within NW2; and the Brent Cross tube station is within NW11.